-File writing is buffered.
-The buffered data can be written with Flush statement.
+- A network path is available. - File write buffering File writing is buffered. - The buffered data can be written with Flush statement.
 Also, when closing a file with Close statement, the buffered data can be written.

 Close, Print #, BOpen, ROpen, UOpen, WOpen, FreeFile, Flush